skipto-landmarks-headings/page-script-5/README.md

 ## Version History

+### Version 5.3.0
+* In small screen mode use text instead of an image for the button label

 ### Version 5.2.1
 * Fixed bug when some font families were causing text to wrap for heading levels in the menu